Vinai/VinaiKopp_EavOptionSetup/README.md

-Magento2 EavOptionSetup
+EavOptionSetup (Magento2)
 =======================

-This Magento2 extension contains a class to easily add EAV attribute options only if the attribute does not already contain an option with the same admin scope label.
+This Magento2 extension contains a class to easily add EAV attribute options only if the specified attribute does not already have an option with the same admin scope label.

 Facts
 -----